Anon-Planet/thgtoa/guide.md

 -   Virtualbox will prompt you to either push a button to boot the ISO or ask you what to boot, select the ISO or click.

--   Follow the steps in [Appendix A: Windows Installation]
+-   Follow the steps in [Appendix A: Windows Installation:]

 -   Start the Whonix Gateway VM